JasperHof/JasperHof.github.io/_docs/assoc/singlesnp.md

   src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.7/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

-Here we describe how to run **LDAK-KVIK** for single SNP analysis.
-LDAK-KVIK can be broken down into two steps, which are executed by running two command lines.
+**LDAK-KVIK** has two steps when used for single-SNP association analysis, and three steps when used for both single-SNP and gene-based association analysis.

+**Step 1.** Construct LOCO PRS and estimate $$\lambda$$
+   1. Test for structure
+   2. Estimate $$\alpha$$ and $$h^2_j$$ using partitioned randomized Haseman-Elston Regression
+   3. Revise the estimates of $$h^2_j$$ using Monte Carlo REML
+   4. Determine suitable elastic net hyperparameters via cross-validation
+   5. Contruct LOCO PRS and estimate $$\lambda$$

 # Step 1

-In Step 1, an LDAK-KVIK fits an elastic net model to compute polygenic risk scores, for every chromosome separately.
+In Step 1, an LDAK-KVIK fits an elastic net model to compute LOCO polygenic risk scores, for every chromosome separately.
 This step can be broken down into the following sub-steps:

-1. Compute the SNP heritabilities for the prediction model
+1. Test the data for structure (e.g., relatedness) using 512 semi-randomly picked SNPs
+2. Compute the heritability and power parameter alpha using randomized, partitioned Haseman-Elston regression
-2. Determine the optimal hyperparameters for the elastic net using training samples
+3. Determine the optimal hyperparameters for the elastic net using training samples
-3. Construct the best-fitting model and compute a polygenic risk score for every chromosome being tested
+4. Construct the best-fitting model and compute a polygenic risk score for every chromosome being tested

 An example command line of Step 1 in LDAK-KVIK is given by:

 ```
-./ldak5.2.linux --kvik step1 --bfile data --pheno phenofile --covar covfile  --max-threads 2
+./ldak6.linux --kvik-step1 kvik --bfile data --pheno phenofile --covar covfile
 ```

 This input options are as follows: